 The action plan produced addresses several different trajectories regarding public space redevelopment.
 It aims to reimagine public spaces and improve climate adaptivity, accessibility, cultural development, and social cohesion.
 As such, it contributes to enhancing Roosendaal's current reputation as a pleasant, lively, and green sustainable city.
 Some of the more significant concepts include:

-The streetscape of Nieuwstraat plays a vital role in the public accessibility to the city’s cultural heart ("Tongerloplein").
-With the introduction of a new cinema and the restoration of a connected public garden ("de Tuin van Van Hasselt"), the street gains new functionality.
-Therefor, the street needs to be redeveloped to accommodate the demand for these new functions in conjunction with its upgraded status as a portal to the city.
+The streetscape of Nieuwstraat plays a vital role in the public accessibility to the city’s cultural heart - the 'Tongerloplein.'
+With the introduction of a new cinema and the restoration of a connected public garden (Stadstuin van Hasselt), the street gains new functionality.
+To achieve this, the street needs to be redeveloped to accommodate the demand for these new functions in conjunction with its upgraded status as an entryway to the city.

 Together with locals, we decided to transform parking spaces to wadis - small streams filled with pebble and sand that retain water and allow it to infiltrate subsoils.
 These wadis intertwine with surrounding green spaces in a bid to enhance biodiversity.

 The climate-adaptive urban garden 'Stadstuin van Hasselt' is created by reimagining a parking lot built over the historic 'Tuin van Van Hasselt' gardens.
 Bringing greenery and ecosystems back will return it to a significant local space and reconnect several popular spaces, including 'Nieuwstraat,' 'Tongerloplein,' and 'Koetshuis.')

 The historical moat surrounding 'Tongerlohuys' is a local landmark and borders the new park, connecting it to a historical waterway, 'het Beekdal,' and forming a central spine to the park.
 This waterway is the lowest point in the neighborhood and will serve as a stormwater reservoir during heavy rainfall.